Runtime Flow

 • Emits or writes: Temporary PNG files under AGENTTY_ROOT/tmp/<session-id>/images/ plus prompt attachment state

-• What it does: Reads a clipboard image or PNG path via spawn_blocking, persists it, and inserts an inline [Image #n] placeholder.
+• What it does: Reads a copied PNG file, clipboard image, or PNG path via spawn_blocking from X11 or Wayland data-control clipboard backends, persists it, and inserts an inline [Image #n] placeholder.

 Session title generation🔗